Hardcore punk: Record labels

 Record labels in hardcore are often DIY endeavors, run by musicians or participants within the community.
 Largely inspired by early labels like Dischord Records, Alternative Tentacles, Epitaph Records, SST Records, Revelation Records, and Touch & Go Records, record labels are usually run on DIY ethic, collaboration, financial trust, and an emphasis on creative control.
 Labels within hardcore are seldom large, profit-making operations, but rather collaborative music partners with the intent to document and release music for the underground community.

 Ian Mackaye, co-founder of Dischord Records claimed, "We don't use contracts, lawyers, any of those kinds of things.
 We are partners – they make the music, and we make the records.
 From the beginning of this label, people have said that the way we do things is unsustainable, unrealistic, idealistic, and we were just dreaming", he said.
 "Well, the dream is now 35 years old, so they can go fuck themselves."

 Etymology

+During the early 1980s, the genre was popularly referred to using the name "thrash", as shown on the 1982 hardcore compilation album New York Thrash.
+In the following years, "thrash metal" began being used to refer to the fusion of the genre and heavy metal music.
+By the middle of the decade, "thrash" had instead evolved to become a shortened name for the thrash metal fusion genre, becoming increasingly less common as a descriptor for hardcore.